- There are many different kinds of birth control pills (BCPs).

 Birth control pills do NOT protect you from sexually transmitted infections.
 Not have sex (abstinence) is the only 100% effective way to avoid STIs.
 Condoms help to prevent most sexually transmitted infections.

 What if I forget to take my birth control pill(s) and I’m sexually active?

 Talk to your health care provider.
-Emergency contraception is generally recommended if you’ve had unprotected intercourse during the time you have missed your birth control pills.
-In the United States, women of all ages can buy Plan B One-Step™ without a prescription.
-If you’re 17 or older, you can buy Next Choice® without a prescription.
-Ella™ is a newer emergency contraceptive, however, a prescription is needed to get it.
+Emergency contraception (EC) is usually recommended if you’ve had unprotected intercourse during the time you have missed your birth control pills.
+In the United States, women of all ages can without a prescription.

 Does it mean I’m pregnant if I don’t get my menstrual period while I’m on the Pill?